 Now, have you ever experienced them in Yorkshire waters?
 I ask because while cetaceans frequently visit our own shores, many people are not aware that you can enjoy seeing them so close to home!

-2018 was a fantastic year for seeing these beautiful animals.
+A couple of years ago, 2018 was a fantastic year for seeing these beautiful animals.
 The prolonged good weather meant that the seas were very calm, making ideal sea watching conditions.
 In early August, a humpback whale was spotted from Flamborough Headland and then hung around for several days.
 Stunned onlookers had fabulous views of this feeding gentle giant!

 Yorkshire Coast Nature, a locally based wildlife watching company, experienced 205 sightings of whales and dolphins, with up to 26 minke whales, during just one six hour trip at sea!